On trial for murder: 'I did not kill my husband'

 “I’ll never get it out of my head,” she said.

-Loretta Van Buren said she and her husband had met in 1989.
-She was attracted to him, but they didn’t’ get together until dating in 1992 and marrying in 1993.
+Loretta Van Buren said she and her husband met in 1989.
+She was attracted to him, but they didn’t get together until dating in 1992 and marrying in 1993.
 She said she was devoted to him.
-Her mother-in-law Leda Van Buren, sister-in-law Tammy Keifer, and children, Sarah and Adam Van Buren testified to that.
+Her mother-in-law, Leda Van Buren, sister-in-law Tammy Keifer, and children, Sarah and Adam Van Buren, testified to that.
 They all said she defended him, even at his worst.

 At the time of his death, Terry Van Buren was suffering from increasing health problems.
-From an enlarged heart, herpes in his eye, hypertension, anxiety, severe depression, and erectile dysfunction, to a recent determination he was suffering from Hepatitis C, he was facing a lot.
+From an enlarged heart, herpes in his eye, hypertension, anxiety, severe depression, and erectile dysfunction.
+He had recently been diagnosed with Hepatitis C.

-Add to that, the decimation of his concrete business, Cement Works, due to rising costs and ill will turned his way due to his temper and bridge burning of relationships.
+Also, his business, Cement Works, was in trouble due to rising costs and ill will due to his temper.
 The family was left in a bind.
 It was one that Loretta Van Buren said they would find a way to work out of.
 They always had, she said.

-The couple were in debt.
+The couple was in debt.
 Their line of credit was just about up with the bank, about $60,000 and their credit card debt tallied about the same.
 Terry Van Buren’s cement business had cratered; he’d had one job in 2019 and rain and rising costs had killed prospects for more.
-Loretta Van Buren had been laid off after 25 years working in composition at The Lawton Constitution on March 31, 2018.
+Loretta Van Buren had been laid off on March 31, 2018, after 25 years at The Lawton Constitution.
 Job prospects were bleak, she said.

-Loretta Van Buren testified that on the day after Labor Day 2019, her husband Terry would have a doctor’s appointment regarding his recent Hepatitis C diagnosis followed by a visit with the banker about the credit line.
-She said she offered to cash out her reserves, settle everything and for them to just go back to zero with her proclaimed love of her life.
+Loretta Van Buren testified that on the day after Labor Day 2019, her husband Terry had a doctor’s appointment regarding his recent Hepatitis C diagnosis followed by a visit with the banker about the credit line.
+She said she offered to cash out her reserves, settle everything and for them to just go back to zero.
 She said he declined.

-Audio recordings Loretta Van Buren made of conversations with Terry Van Buren when he was belligerent used in court were played.
+Audio recordings were played in court that Loretta Van Buren made of conversations with Terry Van Buren when he was belligerent.
 In one, she suggested they sell some of his heavy equipment and all would be good.
 They would get through, she said.
-His recorded words said otherwise.

-In the audio, Terry Van Buren sounded slurred in his vocalizations and violent with his words.
+In the audio, Terry Van Buren sounded slurred and used violent language.
 Often, he would demean her.
-In many, he threatened to “blow his head off” with his .40 cal.
-Pistol or kill others and set it up to look like a murder/suicide.
+In many, he threatened to “blow his head off” with his .40 caliber pistol or kill others and set it up to look like a murder/suicide.

 Loretta Van Buren admitted her husband had a problem with Xanax.
-Medical Examiner Mark Harrison testified he had 114 nanograms per milliliter of blood during his autopsy toxicology.
+Medical Examiner Mark Harrison testified he had 114 nanograms per milliliter of blood of it in his system during his autopsy toxicology.
 He said that wasn’t a toxic, or lethal, dose.

 Dr. Craig Stevens, a pharmacologist who specializes in research of drugs, said that by itself, Xanax, a benzodiazepine, is not lethal for an overdose.
 But added with the antidepressant Trazadone and another antidepressant Lexapro, it could become lethal for Terry Van Buren.
 In a study, he said, depressed people who take a combination of the three groups of drugs could have a 47 percent higher rate of suicide attempts/success than if they’d taken the drug by itself.

 Terry Van Buren had a problem with Xanax, according to his wife as well as another friend who testified, Trent Santos.
-Reading the medical examiner’s toxicology report, Stevens said he had 10 times the amount he should if he’d taken his prescription dosage, at the time of death.
+Reading the medical examiner’s toxicology report, Stevens said he had 10 times the amount at his death than he should if he’d taken his prescription dosage.

 Loretta Van Buren said they would have made their way; they always had.
 She wasn’t divorcing him, and she didn’t believe he would her.